naufalso/nvd-to-md/README.md

 The dataset uploaded to Hugging Face contains at least two columns:
 - `id` – CVE identifier
-- `text` – Markdown text with description and references

-Additional metadata like publication dates and CVSS metrics are also included.
+- `text` – Markdown text with description and references Additional metadata like publication dates, CVSS metrics, and mapped CWE weaknesses are also included.